4d47/as3-alien/README.md

     ExternalInterface2.call("window.setInterval", onSetInterval, 3000);

 `alien.FBProxy`, a thin `flash.utils.Proxy` using ExternalInterface2 that makes
-you feel like directly using the Facebook JavaScript SDK from ActionScript.
+you feel like directly using the [Facebook JavaScript SDK][FB] from ActionScript.

     var FB:FBProxy = new FBProxy();